hafizulwanandaputra/pec_permintaanmakanan_docker/README.md

   - press ctrl-c
   - then run `docker compose down`
 - View the web pages at [http://localhost/html/ ](http://localhost/html)
+  - type the username `admin` and password `12345`.
+Password can be changed in [http://localhost/html/settings/changepassword ](http://localhost/html/settings/changepassword).
 - View phpMyAdmin at [http://pma.localhost ](http://pma.localhost)
   - type in the db user name and db password to log in